Dasypeltis scabra: Mimicry

 V-shaped marking on the neck.

 Typical specimens of D. scabra even more closely resemble Causus rhombeatus, the rhombic night adder.
 The colouration of E. carinatus generally tends to be more reddish and brown, instead of shades of grey and black; and the V-shaped mark on its head is more patchy than in the other two species.

 C. rhombeatus is not as slim as D. scabra, and its dorsal scales, unusual among viperids, are at most slightly keeled, whereas D. scabra scales not only are keeled, but in some parts of the body are finely saw-toothed so that, when an alarmed snake rubs them against each other, they emit a threatening hissing sound.
 The species does not hiss in the usual manner at all.
 Both species typically have well-defined V-shaped markings on the head and neck, but in C. rhombeatus the marking extends forward on the head, whereas in D. scabra it is mainly on the neck.

 Furthermore, the two species also may be distinguished by the shape of the pupil of the eye.
-Snakes of the genus Dasypeltis have vertically slitted pupils, whereas snakes of the genus Causus have round pupils.
+Snakes of the genus Dasypeltis have vertically slit pupils, whereas snakes of the genus Causus have round pupils.
 However, in dim light the vertical pupils expand till they are rounded, so this is not necessarily a reliable criterion for distinguishing the species.